OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 ```

 ## Tests
-You can run the tests with `docker-compose run web rake test`.
+You can run the tests with `docker-compose run web bundle exec rake test`.

-You can run the linting with `docker-compose run web rubocop` or simply `rubocop` if you installed ruby locally for the [IDE Setup section](#ide-setup) above.
+You can run the linting with `docker-compose run web bundle exec rubocop` or simply `rubocop` if you installed ruby locally for the [IDE Setup section](#ide-setup) above.
 Running this with the --auto-correct flag set will cause rubocop to attempt to fix as many of the issues as it can.

 ## Styles